Ample divisor complements, Floer spectra, and relative Gromov-Witten theory: Introduction

 \subsection{Acknowledgments}

 The author would like to thank his advisor Paul Seidel for suggesting and mentoring this project.
 The author would also like to thank Shaoyun Bai for reading an early draft of the present article.
-Finally, the author would like to also thank Ciprian Bonciocat, Liam Keenan, and Daniel Pomerleano for helpful discussions.
+Finally, the author would like to also thank Ciprian Bonciocat, Liam Keenan, Daniel Pomerleano, and Noah Porcelli for helpful discussions.
 This work was partially supported by an NSF Graduate Research Fellowship award.